EPERLab/CLEW/docs/01Introduction.rst

 *	*DCI (Discounted Capital Investment):* It is the cost of investment of all technologies selected to supply energy on the whole period.
 *	*DTEP (Discounted Technology Emission Penalty):* It is associated to the use of pollutants.
 The calculation is based on the emission factor and the activity of technologies and the specific cost by pollutant.
 *	*DSV (Discounted Salvage Value):* As the capital cost is discounted in the first year a technology is acquired, if in the last year of study the technologies have remaining years of operational life, the corresponding value is counted.

+The general `documentation of OSeMOSYS <https://osemosys.readthedocs.io/en/latest/manual/Structure%20of%20OSeMOSYS.html>`_ is also available.